-Adult degenerative scoliosis in NJ and NY
+Adult degenerative scoliosis in NJ

 Scoliosis is a description of a side-to-side curvature of the spine.
 It is not actually a disease itself, in that scoliosis can be caused in many ways.
 The most common form of scoliosis occurs in adolescents.
 Adult degenerative scoliosis refers to an abnormal side-to-side curving of the spine that is the result of some sort of degenerative disease or condition.